Pallion Metro station

 Pallion is a Tyne and Wear Metro station, serving the suburb of Pallion, City of Sunderland in Tyne and Wear, England.
 It joined the network on 31 March 2002, following the opening of the Wearside extension – a project costing in the region of £100 million.
-The station was used by 92,060 passengers in 2017–18, making it the least-used station on the network.
+The station was used by around 258,000 passengers in 2024–25, making it the least-used station on the network.

 Original station

 The old station opened in June 1853, as part of the Penshaw branch of the York, Newcastle and Berwick Railway.
 Following the Beeching Axe, the line was closed, with the station being closed to passengers in May 1964, along with Hylton, and to goods in July 1965.
 At nearby Millfield, passenger service was withdrawn in May 1955, with goods facilities remaining until the late 1970s.

 Metro era

 The current station is located about 150 m north of the former Pallion station.
 Between Pallion and Millfield, it was necessary for the Tyne and Wear Metro route to deviate from the original alignment, owing to the construction of a road.
 A new trackbed was cut in to a steep slope, and extensively retained with piling, along with the construction of a new road bridge.

 Along with other stations on the line between Fellgate and South Hylton, the station is fitted with vitreous enamel panels designed by artist Morag Morrison.
 Each station uses a different arrangement of colours, with strong colours used in platform shelters and ticketing areas, and a more neutral palate for external elements.

 Pallion is the nearest station to the Northern Spire, a 336 m bridge over the River Wear, which is located about 400 m to the north of the station.